soumiknafiulferdous/Digital-Logic-Simulator/README.md

 4. It can also show corresponding output of the evaluated circuit show flash in LED light
 5. User can delete any gate using delete button
 6. The whole frame can be cleared using clear button

-## Conclusion

-This project was a success in many dimensions.
-The final result is a basic application for digital logic design.
-Concept of java is more clear now after doing this poject.